 The results come a week before Microsoft and Barracuda speak at a Trams presentation, which will highlight the latest developments designed to alleviate companies’ security concerns.

-Encryption features can now secure your data to make the cloud just as stable as hardware at a data centres., a feature often overlooked by many companies.
-Meaning the Cloud is an ideal disaster recovery option, increasing efficiency, availability and saving money.
+Encryption features can now secure your data to make the cloud just as stable as hardware at data centres., a feature often overlooked by many companies.
+This means the Cloud is an ideal disaster recovery option, increasing efficiency, availability and saving money.

 Warren Peel, MD at Trams said, “As with all IT applications the Cloud is always evolving, and we believe the presentation on 21st March will help a number of companies save money from expensive data centres whilst keeping their data secure.”
 One of our clients’ Technical Services Director said, “Azure has revolutionised our disaster recovery offerings in the market.
 Simply put, we can very easily provide centrally managed DR to our customers for 44 percent lower costs."